claranet/terraform-signalfx-detectors/middleware/kong/README.md

-# MIDDLEWARE KONG SignalFX detectors
+# MIDDLEWARE KONG SignalFx detectors

 ## How to use this module